siraben/siraben/README.md

 - 🔭 I'm currently working on:
   - Improving the number of available packages in Nixpkgs on macOS.
   - Working through [Programming Language Foundations](https://softwarefoundations.cis.upenn.edu/plf-current/index.html)
-- 🌱 I'm currently learning about measure theory, group theory and connections between category theory and functional programming.
+- 🌱 I'm currently learning about model checking, logic, foundations and connections between category theory and functional programming.
 - 🙌 I'm looking to collaborate on large scale functional programming projects and formal verification efforts.
 - 🤔 I'm looking for help with organizing and developing mathematical theories in Coq.
 - 💬 Ask me about blockchain (Ethereum, Bitcoin), recursion schemes, type systems and compilers for functional and imperative languages.